Decision Support Tools

 Decision aids for specific medical conditions bring together evidence about conditions and treatments to help consumers compare the risks and benefits of different treatment options and to help work out what is the best option for the individual.

-The Ottawa Health Research Institute has compiled a list of Decision Aids for specific conditions that comply with international standards for decision aids.
-They have an alphabetical listing that you can search here.
+The Ottawa Health Research Institute has compiled a list of decision aids for specific conditions that comply with international standards for decision aids.
+They have an alphabetical listing that you can search.

-Dartmouth-Hitchcock medical service in the US has a very user friendly online health information and decision aid – Dartmouth-Hitchcock Healthwise Health Encyclopedia.
+Dartmouth-Hitchcock medical service in the US has a user-friendly online health information and decision aid – Healthwise Health Encyclopedia.
 It is US based, but has good information on specific diseases, tests and points in health care when you need to make decisions.

 Dig Deeper